Sureshbeniwa06/Ubuntu-Github-Jenkins-for-CI-CD-/README.md

 There are multiple Java implementations which you can use.
 OpenJDK is the most popular one at the moment, we will use it in this guide.
 Update the Debian apt repositories, install OpenJDK 17, and check the installation with the commands:

-sudo apt update
+- sudo apt update
-sudo apt install fontconfig openjdk-17-jre java -version openjdk version "17.0.8" 2023-07-18
+- sudo apt install fontconfig openjdk-17-jre
+- java -version
+- openjdk version "17.0.8" 2023-07-18
    OpenJDK Runtime Environment (build 17.0.8+7-Debian-1deb12u1) OpenJDK 64-Bit Server VM (build 17.0.8+7-Debian-1deb12u1, mixed mode, sharing)

 # Step4-Start Jenkins

 You can enable the Jenkins service to start at boot with the command:

--sudo systemctl enable jenkins
+- sudo systemctl enable jenkins

 You can start the Jenkins service with the command:

--sudo systemctl start jenkins
+- sudo systemctl start jenkins

 You can check the status of the Jenkins service using the command:

--sudo systemctl status jenkins
+- sudo systemctl status jenkins

 If everything has been set up correctly, you should see an output like this:

 Loaded: loaded (/lib/systemd/system/jenkins.service; enabled; vendor preset: enabled)
 Active: active (running) since Tue 2018-11-13 16:19:01 +03; 4min 57s ago
-If you have a firewall installed, you must add Jenkins as an exception.
+- If you have a firewall installed, you must add Jenkins as an exception.
 You must change YOURPORT in the script below to the port you want to use.
 Port 8080 is the most common.

 YOURPORT=8080
 PERM="--permanent"